Woman stares at her laptop screen behind glass walls in an office.

 Your credit score is based on various factors in your financial history.
 Typically, your payment history (how often you make on-time payments and if you’ve missed any payments) is the biggest factor in your credit score.
 But there are other factors that impact your credit score, and their importance is based on the credit scoring model used.

-In addition, both FICO and VantageScore each have a wide range of proprietary models that are used to assess creditworthiness for different types of loans.
+In addition, both companies have a wide range of credit scoring models to assess your creditworthiness for different types of loans—like auto loans, home loans, and credit cards.

-With all of these nuances possible, it may be easier to understand why you might have different credit scores on different sites.
+With these possibilities, it may be easier to understand why you might have different credit scores on different sites.

 Did you know?

-A new line of credit from a credit card issuer could impact your credit file.
-A hard inquiry results from a credit card application, which could negatively impact your credit.
+A new line of credit could impact your credit file.
+A hard inquiry results from a credit card issuer processing your application, which could temporarily lower your credit score.
 However, a new credit card may improve your credit utilization, credit mix, and obtaining new credit.

 What different credit scores mean for your credit

-For the most part, if the credit bureau or creditor in question has up-to-date and accurate information, you should have similar credit scores from one credit report to the next.
-Where little differences can become big differences is for people who are near the lines between one credit score range versus a higher one.
+If the credit bureau or creditor in question has up-to-date and accurate information, you should have similar credit scores from one credit report to the next.
+Where little differences can become big differences is for people who are close to one credit score range versus another.

-For example, FICO considers a fair credit score to be 580-669, while a good credit score is 670-739.
-If your credit score is 665 and puts you in the fair range, that may influence whether you can be approved for new credit, as well as the amount and the interest rate.
+For example, FICO® considers a fair credit score to be 580-669, while a good credit score is 670-739.
+If your credit score is 665 and puts you in the fair range, that may impact whether you can get approval for new credit (as well as the amount and the interest rate).

 It’s recommended to keep a close eye on your credit report to ensure that the information is accurate and up to date.
-You can do this by visiting AnnualCreditReport.com.
-You’re able to get a free credit report from each major credit bureau–Equifax, Experian®, and TransUnion–once a week through a special program enacted during the pandemic, according to the Federal Trade Commission.
+Federal law allows you to get one free credit report every twelve months from each of the three major credit reporting agencies.
+And, beyond this law, the Federal Trade Commission reports that the three credit bureaus have permanently extended the program to include one free report per week.

 If you find your credit scores are different on different sites, they may all be accurate.
-The credit bureau and scoring model used, and what information and when the lender (such as your credit card issuer) shares it with each credit reporting company, all factor into your scores.
-What may be more important is if one of your credit reports contains an error and working to fix it.
-Even if there are slight variations from one credit score to another, the beginning of building a good credit history is knowing what’s included on your report.
+The credit bureau and scoring model used, and what information and when the lender shares it with each credit reporting company, all factor into your scores.
+What may be more important is if one of your credit reports contains an error.
+Even if there are slight variations from one credit score to another, the beginning of building a good credit history is knowing what’s included in your report.

 Next steps